padrinobook/padrinobook/01-introduction.md

     $ exec $SHELL

-Now the we have two ways to install Ruby versions: The easy one with a plugin, and the difficult one where we have to compile Ruby on our own.
+Basically, there are two ways to install different versions of Ruby: You can compile Ruby on your own and tr to manage the versions and gems on your own, or you use a tool that helps you.

 ### ruby-build